CalebMostyn/gbc/README.md

 Initially I am eyeing [raylib](https://github.com/raysan5/raylib) as a library to handle much of the windowing and graphics. `raylib` is fairly simple, written in C, and should provide a straightforward interface to create a GUI and emulated LCD display for the Game Boy. `raylib` also can be compiled targeting WebAssembly, which is making me consider a webhosted version of the emulator as a possibility.

 # Requirements
-Raylib and its dependencies are required, which may be available via the package manager depending on the platform ([see here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux)) or you may have to build it manually from source.
+`raylib` and its dependencies are required, which may be available via the package manager depending on the platform ([see here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux)) or you may have to build it manually from source.

+Also using `tinyfiledialogs` for lightweight, cross-platform file dialogs.

 # Build
 .. details on the build process